esp-rs/std-training/book/src/04_7_reference.md

 GPIOs can be configured one of several different ways.
 The options available can vary depending in the design of the chip, but will usually include:

-Floating: A floating pin is neither connected VCC nor ground.
-The voltage will match the residual voltage.
+Floating: A floating pin is neither connected VCC nor Ground.
+It just floats around at whatever voltage is applied.
+Note though, that your circuit should externally pull the pin either low or high, as CMOS silicon devices (such as microcontrollers) can be fail to work correctly if you leave a pin higher than the 'low voltage threshold' or `Vtl`, but lower than the 'high voltage threshold' or `Vth` for more than a few microseconds.

 Push-Pull-Output: A pin that is configured as push–pull output can switch between high and low voltage.